Do you need to lodge financial reports with ASIC?

 - small proprietary companies or small companies limited by guarantee that we direct to prepare financial reports

-- small proprietary companies subject to a shareholder direction under s293 of the Corporations Act
+- small proprietary companies subject to shareholder direction under s293 of the Corporations Act

-- small companies limited by guarantee subject to a shareholder direction under s294a of the Corporations Act
+- small companies limited by guarantee subject to member direction under s294A of the Corporations Act

-Section 601CK of Corporations Act requires registered foreign companies to lodge balance sheets, profit and loss statements, cash flow statements and other documents with ASIC.
-You should seek professional advice if you are unsure of your company's financial reporting obligations.
+- registered foreign companies may also need to lodge balance sheets, profit and loss statements, cash flow statements and other documents with ASIC.

 AFS licensees must also lodge financial statements under section 989B of Corporations Act.